Next Generation NE Sport Coaching sport camps are full of fun. We offer a variety of sports and activities, providing

 We provide a variety of fun activities and competitions throughout the week, so that everyone has an enjoyable, fun week and lots of laughs!

 Children will be grouped loosely according to age & ability.
 The sport camp will be taken by qualified coaches.
 All of our coaching staff have been through a recent police clearance, first aid training & safeguarding training.
 The staff/pupil ratios will not exceed 1:20

-BOOK NOW BELOW for Easter Half Term events at the venue of your choice.
+BOOK NOW BELOW for May half-term events at your local venue.

 Next Generation NE Sport Coaching are specialists who focus on delivering quality lessons in Physical Education within Primary Schools across the region.